CIBC-Internal/python/Doc/library/shelve.rst

    .. versionchanged:: 3.4
       Added context manager support.

+   .. versionchanged:: 3.10
+      :data:`pickle.DEFAULT_PROTOCOL` is now used as the default pickle protocol.

 .. class:: BsdDbShelf(dict, protocol=None, writeback=False, keyencoding='utf-8')

    A subclass of :class:`Shelf` which exposes :meth:`first`, :meth:`!next`,
    :meth:`previous`, :meth:`last` and :meth:`set_location` which are available
    in the third-party :mod:`bsddb` module from `pybsddb
-   <http://www.jcea.es/programacion/pybsddb.htm>`_ but not in other database
+   <https://www.jcea.es/programacion/pybsddb.htm>`_ but not in other database
    modules.
 The *dict* object passed to the constructor must support those methods.
 This is generally accomplished by calling one of :func:`bsddb.hashopen`, :func:`bsddb.btopen` or :func:`bsddb.rnopen`.
 The